abdulkadirdere/hpc2/Assignment_3/752817_hw3/src/README.md

 ### Code Complilation
 Code can be compiled using the **make** command in the Makefile location.
-You can run the following code to build matrix transpose, vector reduction and tiled matrix multiplication respectively:
+You can run the following code to build serial convolution, global memory convolution and shared memory convolution respectively:
 ```
-make matrixTranspose
+make serialConvolution
-make vectorReduction
+make globalConvolution
-make matrixMultiplication
+make sharedConvolution
 ```
 To run the all the builds:
 ```